Living in Moscow?

 Healthcare: The Best of Russia

-As a relic of Soviet times, Russia still provides free full-range healthcare services for all its residents.
+As a relic of Soviet times, Russia still provides free full-range healthcare services for all its citizens.
+Expats also have access to these services, so long as they hold a valid health insurance policy, funded by either themselves or their employer.
 However, those expats familiar with the public medical system have described treatment as ranging from “unacceptable” to merely “uncomfortable”.
 Additionally, doctors may charge you extra for medication and disposable needles.

 In Moscow, however, the healthcare situation is much better than in other parts of Russia.
-There are hospitals which are well up to Western standards.
-Also, Moscow hosts a number of Western medical clinics.
-Some of these are conveniently located in international neighborhoods.
+There are hospitals and medical clinics which are well up to Western standards, some of them conveniently located in international neighborhoods.
 These clinics usually provide general and emergency care, and most of them have dental departments, too.

 In any case, comprehensive medical and dental insurance are a must for anyone moving to Moscow.
 The Western hospitals in particular can be very costly.
-Also make sure that your insurance covers medical evacuation for emergencies.
+Make sure that your insurance also covers medical evacuation for emergencies.

 Driving Your Car: Get Ready for a Challenge

-Driving in Moscow is much like driving in other megacities: traffic is terrible, especially during rush hour, traffic jams on some major thoroughfares do not clear between morning and evening rush hours, and parking spots are in short supply.
+Driving in Moscow is much like driving in other megacities: traffic is terrible, especially during rush hour, traffic jams on some major roads do not clear between morning and evening rush hours, and parking spots are in short supply.
 Furthermore, many roads are in an almost constant state of disrepair.
-Occasionally, the police block major thoroughfares altogether to let government officials pass through unimpeded.
+Occasionally, the police block major roads altogether to let government officials pass through unimpeded.

-For those who do want to take on the challenge: once you hold a Russian residence permit, you may only use your national driver’s license for the first 60 days after arrival.
-Afterwards, expats must apply for a Russian license.
-More information is available from the Russian Road Police.
+For those who do want to take on the challenge: once you hold a Russian residence permit, you may use your national driver’s license for the first 60 days after arrival, although this is worth checking with your local embassy.
+After this period, expats must apply for a Russian license.
+More information is available from the Russian General Administration of Traffic Safety (GIBDD) (website in Russian only).

 Public Transportation: The Safe Alternative

-The large red Ms in blue circles all over the city indicate you are near a station of the Moscow metro (метро).
+The large red “M”s in white and blue circles all over the city indicate you are near a station of the Moscow metro (метро).
 Its construction began under Stalin in the 1930s.
 According to his plans, the metro was to be the “people’s palace”, featuring impressive architecture and beautifully decorated stations.
-Today, the 12 metro lines cover all of Moscow as well as neighboring Krasnogorsk.
-Muscovites prize it as the fastest way of getting around Moscow — and the cheapest: a 30-day pass with unlimited rides costs only 34.85 USD (2350 RUB).
+Today, the 14 metro lines cover all of Moscow as well as several neighboring cities.
+Muscovites prize it as the fastest way of getting around Moscow — and the cheapest: a 30-day pass with unlimited rides costs only 2,000 RUB (approx. 35 USD).

 Leisure and Culture: There’s Something for Everybody

-Nevertheless, museums and theater are not the only ways to spend your free time in Moscow.
-There are plenty of beaches and other beautiful spots on the outskirts of the city, which make perfect destinations for daytrips.
-In fact, many Muscovites spend their entire weekends at their datcha, their weekend home in the countryside.
+Of course, your leisure time in Moscow doesn’t have to be filled by cultural activities.
+There are plenty of beaches and other beautiful spots on the outskirts of the city which make perfect destinations for daytrips.
+In fact, many Muscovites spend their weekends at their dacha, their weekend home in the countryside.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.